mdaffin/disconnected.systems/site/blog/bare-metal-assembly-on-the-teensy-3.1/index.md

 this code is placed, it will always be placed at the start of the flash by the linker script.

-In this example we only really make use of the *Inital Program Counter* to tell the chip where to start executing from a reset, here we tell it to jump to the
+In this example we only really make use of the _Initial Program Counter_ to tell the chip where to start executing from a reset, here we tell it to jump to the
 \_startup label which is defined below.

-The *Inital Stack Pointer* tells the arm chip where to start the stack, which we defined at the end of the ram in the linker script.
+The _Initial Stack Pointer_ tells the arm chip where to start the stack, which we defined at the end of the ram in the linker script.
 However we do not properly initialize or make use of the stack in this example.